Continuous Chain of Thought Enables Parallel Exploration and Reasoning¶

 Key Findings¶

-- GRPO is effective on CoT2: RL fine-tuning leads the model to prioritize relevant reasoning paths, reducing the entropy of continuous tokens.
+- GRPO is effective on CoT2: RL fine-tuning teaches the model to prioritize relevant reasoning paths and reduces the entropy of continuous tokens.

-- CoT2 outperforms COCONUT: When external search supervision signals are available, directly fitting the multi-trajectory distribution is more effective than hidden-state substitution.
+- CoT2 outperforms COCONUT: Directly fitting multi-trajectory distributions with external search signals is more effective than hidden state substitution.

 Highlights & Insights¶

-- Deep information-theoretic insight: Discrete tokens carry at most \(\log_2 v\) bits per step, whereas continuous tokens can pack \(B \cdot \log_2(v/B)\) bits — this argument elegantly explains why continuous tokens are more expressive.
+- Information Theoretic Insight: Discrete tokens carry at most \(\log_2 v\) bits per step, whereas continuous tokens can pack \(B \cdot \log_2(v/B)\) bits—this argument elegantly explains why continuous tokens are more powerful.

-- Extending RL to continuous action spaces for LLMs: Conventional GRPO/PPO operates over discrete token spaces; CoT2's MTS strategy ingeniously introduces controllable noise in the continuous space via "sample-and-average," making policy gradient methods applicable.
+- Scaling RL to continuous action spaces for LLMs: While traditional GRPO/PPO operates in discrete token spaces, CoT2's MTS strategy introduces controlled noise via "sample + average," making policy gradient methods applicable to continuous reasoning.

 Limitations & Future Work¶

-- Validation is limited to synthetic tasks (MNNS, ProntoQA, ProsQA); the approach has not been tested on real-world NLP tasks or large-scale LLMs.
+- Only validated on synthetic tasks (MNNS, ProntoQA, ProsQA); lacks testing on real-world NLP tasks or large-scale LLMs.

-- Assumption 1 (Markov property + linear superposition) may not hold strictly in practical Transformers.
+- Assumption 1 (Markov property + linear superposition) might not hold strictly in real-world Transformers.

 - Continuous tokens cannot be directly interpreted as natural language, sacrificing the interpretability of CoT.

-- The orthogonality of the vocabulary embedding matrix \(\bm{E}\) affects superposition quality; in practice, embeddings may be highly correlated.
+- Orthogonality of the embedding matrix \(\bm{E}\) affects superposition quality; in practice, embeddings might be highly correlated.

 Related Work & Insights¶

-- vs. COCONUT: Both operate in the continuous thought chain paradigm, but COCONUT substitutes LLM hidden states without explicit multi-trajectory supervision; CoT2 directly fits the trajectory distribution via CSFT, yielding superior performance.
+- vs COCONUT: Both utilize continuous thought, but COCONUT relies on hidden states without explicit multi-trajectory supervision; CoT2 fits trajectory distributions via CSFT, achieving better results.

-- vs. Self-Consistency: Self-consistency requires \(K\) sampling passes with majority voting; CoT2 is theoretically equivalent to \(K\) samples in a single forward pass, improving inference efficiency by a factor of \(K\).
+- vs Self-Consistency: Self-consistency requires \(K\) samples and majority voting; CoT2 achieves equivalent results in one forward pass, improving efficiency by \(K\) times.

-- vs. Latent Reasoning (Coconut/Quiet-STaR): These methods focus on internalizing reasoning into latent space but lack CoT2's information-theoretic guarantees and the explicit formalization of multi-trajectory parallel tracking.
+- vs Latent Reasoning (Coconut/Quiet-STaR): These focus on internalizing reasoning in latent space but lack the information-theoretic guarantees and explicit multi-path parallelism of CoT2.

 Rating¶

-- Novelty: ⭐⭐⭐⭐⭐ Information-theory-driven continuous reasoning with parallel tracking; solid theoretical contributions.
+- Novelty: ⭐⭐⭐⭐⭐ Information-theory driven continuous reasoning + parallel tracking; solid theoretical contribution.

-- Experimental Thoroughness: ⭐⭐⭐ Limited to synthetic tasks; large-scale LLM validation is absent.
+- Experimental Thoroughness: ⭐⭐⭐ Limited to synthetic tasks; lacks large-scale LLM validation.

-- Value: ⭐⭐⭐⭐ Outstanding theoretical contribution to understanding continuous reasoning, though practical applicability remains to be demonstrated.
+- Value: ⭐⭐⭐⭐ Excellent contribution to the theoretical understanding of continuous reasoning, though practical utility requires further verification.